 Why is the grass blue?

 There are three questions every kid asks of their parents: why is the sky blue, what makes the grass green, and how do I get this crayon out of my ear?
 While one of these can be resolved with the fearless application of kitchen tongs, I can confidently say that none of you know the correct answer to either of the other two questions.
-The reason I am so confident is that I don’t know the answers, and I know everything.*
+The reason I am so confident is that Wikipedia doesn’t know, and Wikipedia knows everything.

 Fun fact – nobody knows why chlorophyl is green.
 Your grade four teacher probably told you it’s to do with harnessing the most energy from the sun.
 But if something appears green, it’s because it’s reflecting green light – and green light is the brightest part of the sun’s spectrum.
 Not only is chlorophyl not the optimum colour for harvesting sunlight – it’s actually the worst colour it could be short of bright white.
-This is one of the reasons why solar panels are much more efficient than plants, and it’s a great example of ‘idiotic design’ to keep in mind next time the creationists try putting God in the textbook.
+This is one of the reasons why solar panels are much more efficient than plants, and it’s a great example of ‘idiotic design’ to keep in mind whenever creationists get up in your business.

-Any greenthumbs out there will know, of course, that many plants actually aren’t green.
-I have some lovely red-and-black tree aeonia in my garden right now.
+The other thing, which any greenthumbs out there will know, is that many plants actually aren’t green.
+Indeed, I have some lovely red-and-black tree aeonia in my garden right now.
 And lo and behold, there are in fact plants with blue leaves, like the stunning metallic-blue peacock begonia: